-The WebLog for the hsd_flagdata task shows the summary of flagged data percentage per MS due to binary data and online flagging, manually inserted file (flagtemplate.txt), shadowing, unwanted intents, and edge channels.
+The WebLog for the hsd\flagdata task shows the summary of flagged data percentage per MS due to binary data and online flagging, manually inserted file (\flagtemplate.txt), shadowing, unwanted intents, autocorrelation, edge channels, and low transimission.
 Note that the value in the "Before Task" column corresponds to the percentage of flagged data by binary data flagging (BDF).